SEL recommends selecting the RadioRANGER Underground Wireless Fault Indication System in place of the SEL-8315.

 Troubleshooting—Determine if the fault is located in the underground cable to know if you can safely reclose on the circuit.

-Splicing Applications—Monitor underground splices using a short-haul multimode (MM) fiber application, up to 250 meters.
-Monitor cable sections between vaults or underground-to-overhead transitions using long-haul MM fiber.
+Splicing Applications—Monitor underground splices using a short-haul multimode fiber up to 250 meters.
+Monitor cable sections between vaults or underground-to-overhead transitions using long-haul multimode fiber.

 Harsh Environment Applications—Install the SEL-8315 in harsh environments.
 It is submersible in up to 15 feet of water and can operate in extreme temperatures.